metabase/metabase/docs/troubleshooting-guide/db-performance.md

 **Explanation**

-Metabase makes sync and scan queries against your database to keep your tables up to date, get fresh values for filter dropdowns, and make helpful suggestions.
+By default, Metabase makes regular sync and scan queries against your database to keep your tables up to date, get fresh values for filter dropdowns, and make helpful suggestions.
 If you've got a very large database, you can choose to trigger the queries manually instead of on a schedule.

+## Questions that use number, date, or timestamp columns

+1. Update your database schema so that the columns are typed correctly.
+2. [Scan the updated columns](../databases/connecting.md#manually-scanning-column-values) to bring the changes into Metabase.

+**Explanation**

+If a question uses data stored as the wrong data type in your database (most common with number, date, or timestamp values stored as strings), Metabase will generate a query that asks your database to convert the values on the fly.
+Typing your columns correctly at the schema level will help your database avoid that extra step to return results faster in Metabase.

 ## Related problems